RajaJaganathan/express-error-handling/README.md

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/rr43hctw9ezrtm3cef01.jpeg)

-In general, if Error occur in synchronous code inside route handlers and middleware require no extra work.
+In general, if error occur in synchronous code inside route handlers and middleware require no extra work.
 If synchronous code throws an error, then Express will catch and process it.

-The errors returned from asynchronous functions invoked by route handlers and middleware, you must pass them to the next() function, where Express will catch and process them.
+The errors returned from asynchronous functions invoked by route handlers and middleware, you must pass them to the __next(error)__ function, where Express will catch and process them.

-Like below we needs to throw the error or pass the error to express middleware
+Like below we need to throw the error or pass the error to express middleware

 _controller/registration.js_